iyioio/common/packages/convo-lang/README.md

 ### Markdown support - (coming soon)
-Text based messages in convo support a subset of the markdown syntax and the markdown structure is available at compile time.
+Text-based messages in convo support a subset of the markdown syntax, and the markdown structure is available at compile time.